Quartermainiacz/quest-submissions/README.md

       AirPatrol.totalSupply = AirPatrol.totalSupply + (1 as UInt64)
     }
 }
+ // Only exposes `deposit` and `getIDs` pub resource interface CollectionPublic {
+    pub fun deposit(token: @NFT)
+    pub fun getIDs(): [UInt64]
+  }

-  pub resource Collection  {
+  // `Collection` implements `CollectionPublic` now pub resource Collection: CollectionPublic {
-    //Maps id of NFT to the NFT with that id pub var ownedNFTs: @{UInt64: NFT}
+    pub var ownedNFTs: @{UInt64: NFT}

+//Allows us to deposit an NFT to the collection

     pub fun deposit(token: @NFT) {
       self.ownedNFTs[token.id] <-! token
     }
+//Allows us to withdraw an NFT from the collection, if the nft does not exist it panics.

-    pub fun withdraw(id: UInt64): @NFT {
+    pub fun withdraw(withdrawID: UInt64): @NFT {
-      let
+      let nft <-  self.ownedNFTs.remove(key: withdrawID)
+            ?? panic("This NFT does not exist in this Collection.") return <- nft
+    }
+//Returns an array of all the NFT ids in our collection pub fun getIDs(): [UInt64] {
+    return self.ownedNFTs.keys
 }

     init()  {
       self.ownedNFTs <-{}
 }